 Which version of the Toyota Tacoma is right for you?

 You’ll find a slew of choices and boxes to check when you’re looking at the various models of the Tacoma that are offered.
 Do you want a truck that can take you out on the trails and into the wilderness?
 Look to the TRD versions.
 Do you want to handle truck stuff occasionally and pay a lot less for the drive?
 If so, the SR model could be right for you.
-It’s easy to find a Toyota Tacoma that fits right into your lifestyle with the rive you want to experience every day.
+It’s easy to find a 2022 Toyota Tacoma that fits right into your lifestyle with the drive you want to experience every day.